ds5110/git-intro/README.md

   * There are many tools for automating workflows.
 With some notable exceptions, they cost money.
   They always cost money when scaled up for production in a secure environment.
-For automated workflows, I recommend [Github Actions](https://docs.github.com/en/actions) for your github-pages sites and, if you need to scale with proprietary data, [Observable Cloud](https://observablehq.com/platform/cloud).
+For automated workflows, I recommend [Github Actions](https://docs.github.com/en/actions) for your github-pages sites and, if you need to scale, [Observable Cloud](https://observablehq.com/platform/cloud).
 * Acknowledge
   * Cite original sources and provide links to authoritative references.
   * Acknowledging your predecessors has a side benefit: it's a good way to avoid plagiarism.